-- Starting School by Janet and Allan Ahlberg - Pete & Polo's Nursery School Adventure by Adrian Reynolds - The School by John Burningham - Topsy & Tim start school by Jean and Gareth Adamson the Read, Write, Inc programme by Ruth Miskin.
+- Starting School by Janet and Allan Ahlberg - Pete & Polo's Nursery School Adventure by Adrian Reynolds - The School by John Burningham - Topsy & Tim start school by Jean and Gareth Adamson

+The letters of the alphabet are introduced by their phonetic sounds.
+We follow the Read, Write, Inc programme by Ruth Miskin.
 Much repetition is essential at this stage for the children to grasp the concept of phonics and to recognise the letters of the alphabet.
 Play rhyming games (mat, sat, cat) and I Spy with sounds.
 Find the first and last sounds in words (dog, d-g).